-To start an application, such as the SAS System, click on the Programs item in the Start button menu.
-A second menu appears, as shown in Figure 1.6.
+To start an application, such as the SAS System, click the Programs item in the Start button menu.
+A second menu appears, a sample of which is shown in Figure 1.5.

-Figure 1.6 Programs Menu from the Start Button
+Figure 1.5 Programs Menu from the Start Button